Yes, America's anchorman is away and he'll be back Wednesday.

 Well, at least he's not reading my pet goat off the teleprompter to a bunch of grade schoolers.

-This is like this is Obama's My Pet Prompter moment.
+This is like, this is Obama's My Pet Prompter moment.

-And you know what'll be interesting?
+And you know what will be interesting?

 Osama bin Laden.